What is vascular dementia?

 Vascular dementia gets worse over time and has no cure.
 But the rate at which the disease gets worse can vary.
 The disease can be stable for long periods of time.
-Some people with vascular dementia may eventually need a high level of care because of the loss of mental and physical abilities.
+Some people with this disease may over time need a high level of care because of the loss of mental and physical abilities.
 Family members may be able to care for a person with vascular dementia early on.
 But if the disease progresses, the person may need more specialized care.

 Respite programs, adult daycare programs, and other resources can help the caregiver get some time away from the demands of caring for a loved one with vascular dementia.

-Long-term care facilities that specialize in the care of people with dementias, Alzheimer, and other related conditions are often available if a person affected by vascular dementia can no longer be cared for at home.
-Your healthcare provider can recommend caregiver resources.
+Long-term care facilities that specialize in caring for people with dementias, Alzheimer, and other related conditions are often available if a person affected by vascular dementia can no longer be cared for at home.
+Your healthcare provider can advise caregiver resources.

 When should I call my healthcare provider?

 People with vascular dementia and their caregivers should talk with their healthcare providers about when to call them.
 They will likely advise you to call if symptoms get worse.
 This can be obvious changes in behavior, personality, memory, or speech.
-You should also call if new symptoms appear, such as sudden weakness or confusion.
+You should also call if new symptoms appear.
+These can include sudden weakness, trouble speaking, or confusion.